Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Discrete null Lagrangians

-\sectionmark{Discrete elasticity as generalized gradient models} We saw in \eqref{eq:U-Uscr} that the Hamiltonian $H_N^F$ can be formulated in terms of a potential $U$ with finite range support $A$ as well as in terms of the generalized gradient potential $\Uscr$.
-However, the potential $U$ and thus also $\Uscr$ has a degenerate minimum and we cannot directly apply the results stated in the previous section.
+We saw in \eqref{eq:U-Uscr} that the Hamiltonian $\HN^F$ can be formulated in terms of a potential $U$ with finite range support $A$ as well as in terms of the generalized gradient potential $\Uscr$.
+In discrete elasticity, however, the potential $U$ and thus also $\Uscr$ has a degenerate minimum due to the invariance under rotiatons and we cannot directly apply the results stated in the in Section~\ref{sec:ggm} on generalized gradient models.
 Instead we first need to gain local coercivity.
 This can be done with the help of an addition of a discrete null Lagrangian.

-Let us first introduce the concept of discrete null Lagrangians. \begin{definition} A function $\nullL: \left(\R^d\right)^A\rightarrow \R$ is called a discrete null Lagrangian if for any finite set $\Lambda\subset\mathbb{Z}^d$ and any $\p, \tilde{\p}\in (\R^d)^{\Z^d}$ such that $\p(x)=\tilde{\p}(x)$ for all $x\notin \Lambda$ we have the following identity
+Let us first introduce the concept of discrete null Lagrangians. \begin{definition} A function $\nullL: \left(\R^d\right)^A\rightarrow \R$ is called a \emph{discrete null Lagrangian} if for any finite set $\Lambda\subset\mathbb{Z}^d$ and any $\p, \tilde{\p}\in (\R^d)^{\Z^d}$ such that $\p(x)=\tilde{\p}(x)$ for all $x\notin \Lambda$ we have the following identity

 \end{definition}